sumitsindhu/node-book-mgmt/README.md

-# node-book-Mgmt
+# Node-Book-Mgmt

-## Setting up the Project
+# Setting up the Project
     Clone the repository to your local machine
     Install necessary packages -> npm install

-Run Migrations and seeders ->
+# Run Migrations and seeders ->
     Navigate to src folder
     Then run ->
         npx sequelize db:migrate